-The scaling is done using the given CT, VT in feeder mode and furthermore motor name plate values in motor mode.
+The scaling is done using the given CT, VT ratios in the "Scaling" of the relay.

 The following scaling equations are useful when doing secondary testing.

 7.11.1 Current scaling

 NOTE: The rated value of the device's current input, for example 5 A or 1A, does not have any effect in the scaling equations, but it defines the measurement range and the maximum allowed continuous current.
 See Table 12.1 for details.